bruin-data/bruin/docs/getting-started/concepts.md

 In more concrete terms, an asset can be:
 - a table/view in your database
-- a file in S3
+- a file in S3 / GCS
 - a machine learning model
+- an Excel / Google Sheets file

 This abstraction enables building multi-language data pipelines that are agnostic of a database/destinations.
 You will primarily be interacting with assets when using Bruin.